 The police investigation.

 The initial investigation into Harry Phipps by some detectives was in Mullins and Hayes opinion poorly executed.
 Selecting individuals that appeared to suit their narrative.
 Mullins was told by one detective he was beating his head up again a brick wall and chasing his tail.
 He was and what a tale this story has become.
+The same detective told two brothers with very pertinent information regarding Harry his mind was made of on the Phipps matter

 Examples of detectives shortcomings :